reowst/sdk/USAGE.md

 static const char * customer_public_key = "PuOtENNoEI7jewa7Kqvl3SHmRKnn6PzAquBhWO1qTRN0H8eJUzUXuA==";
 ```

-You can also set the private for the server via an environment variable: NEXT_CUSTOMER_PRIVATE_KEY, which we _strongly_ recommend past this initial integration step.
+You can also set the server private key the via the environment variable NEXT_CUSTOMER_PRIVATE_KEY, which we _strongly_ recommend past this initial integration step.

 ## 4. Client and server running in 'upgraded' mode

 Next, rebuild and run the client and server.

-You should now see something like.:
+You should now see something like:
 ```
 Welcome to Network Next!